elementfoundry/OpenPrint3D/GOVERNANCE.md

 OpenPrint3D is founded on the following core principles:

 - **Transparency** — All project-affecting decisions must be publicly visible and documented.
-- **Neutrality** — No single company, vendor, or individual should dominate the project.
+- **Neutrality** — No single vendor, organization, or individual should dominate the project.
-- **Inclusivity** — Contributors of all skill levels are welcome.
-Respectful collaboration is required.
+- **Inclusivity** — Contributors of all backgrounds and skill levels are welcome.
-- **Stability** — APIs, schemas, and standards evolve through structured proposals, not unilateral changes.
+- **Stability** — Standards, schemas, and APIs evolve through structured proposals, not unilateral action.
-- **Openness** — The community is encouraged to discuss ideas openly and participate in shaping the direction of the project.
+- **Openness** — The community is encouraged to participate meaningfully in shaping the direction of the project.

 ---

 ## 2. Roles and Responsibilities

 ### Contributors
-Anyone who submits issues, pull requests, documentation, or constructive feedback is considered a contributor.
-Contributors do not require special permissions.
+Anyone who files issues, submits pull requests, writes documentation, or provides constructive feedback is a contributor.
+No special permissions are required.

 ### Provisional Maintainers
-Provisional Maintainers are contributors who have shown initiative, understanding of the project’s direction, and a willingness to help guide its development.
-Provisional Maintainers may be granted elevated permissions (e.g., PR review, issue triage) at the discretion of the Project Lead.
+Provisional Maintainers are contributors who have demonstrated initiative, sound judgment, and alignment with the project’s goals.
+They may receive elevated permissions (e.g., issue triage, PR reviews) at the discretion of the Project Lead.

-Provisional status is intended to:
+The purpose of provisional status is to:
 - Onboard new maintainers,
 - Evaluate long-term fit,
-- Spread workload without granting full authority immediately.
+- Distribute workload early without conferring full authority.

 ### Maintainers
-Maintainers are trusted, long-term contributors who have demonstrated consistent participation, sound judgment, and strong alignment with the project’s values.
+Maintainers are trusted, long-term contributors who consistently participate, demonstrate technical depth, and uphold project values.

-Maintainers:
+Maintainers are responsible for:
-- Review and merge PRs,
+- Reviewing and merging PRs,
-- Participate in technical discussions,
+- Participating in technical discussions,
-- Help define and steer the roadmap,
+- Helping shape and execute the roadmap,
-- Uphold the Code of Conduct.
+- Upholding the Code of Conduct,
+- Supporting a healthy contributor ecosystem.

 Promotion from Provisional Maintainer to Maintainer is determined by the Project Lead, with input from existing maintainers.

 ### Project Lead
-The Project Lead provides final oversight, ensures long-term project vision, and resolves disputes when consensus cannot be reached.
-The Project Lead may delegate responsibilities, add or remove maintainers, and make binding decisions when necessary for project stability.
+The Project Lead:
+- Provides overall project direction,
+- Ensures adherence to governance,
+- Mediates disputes,
+- Adds or removes maintainers when necessary,
+- Makes final decisions when consensus cannot be reached.

+The Project Lead does not override community process except when required for project stability.

 ---

 ## 3. Decision Making

+### Lazy Consensus

+OpenPrint3D uses a **lazy consensus** model for most decisions:

+- A proposal (issue, PR, or RFC) is considered accepted if **no Maintainer raises a substantive objection within a reasonable time**, typically **72 hours**.
+- Silence is interpreted as agreement.
+- If concerns are raised, the proposer and maintainers collaborate to revise the proposal.
+- If consensus cannot be reached after good-faith effort, the matter is escalated to the Project Lead for a final decision.

+Lazy consensus keeps the project agile while ensuring maintainers have the opportunity to participate.

 ### Consensus First

-Most decisions should be made through discussion and rough consensus among maintainers.
+Whenever possible, decisions should be made through open discussion and rough consensus among maintainers.

 ### When Consensus Cannot Be Reached

-If maintainers cannot agree after good-faith discussion:
-- The matter is escalated to the Project Lead.
+If a proposal becomes contentious or blocked:
+1. Maintainers discuss in the GitHub issue/PR/RFC.
+2. If disagreement persists, the Project Lead mediates.
-- The Project Lead makes the final decision.
+3. The Project Lead makes the final decision.
-- The decision is documented publicly (e.g., in an issue or RFC).
+4. The decision is documented publicly.

 ### Changes to Governance

-Modifications to this GOVERNANCE.md must:
+Modifications to this governance document must:
-- Be proposed via a GitHub issue and/or pull request, and
+- Be proposed via a GitHub pull request,
+- Undergo community review,
-- Be approved by the Project Lead after community review.
+- Be approved by the Project Lead.

 ---

 ## 4. Communication Channels

-To ensure transparency, continuity, and equal access, **GitHub is the authoritative communication platform for OpenPrint3D**.
+To ensure transparency, longevity, and equal access, **GitHub is the authoritative communication platform for OpenPrint3D.**

-### 4.1 Authoritative Communication
+### 4.1 Authoritative Project Communication

-All official project communication, including:
+All official project matters must occur on GitHub, including:
-- Governance discussions

 - Technical proposals
 - Issues and bug reports
 - Pull requests
 - RFCs
+- Governance discussions
+- Standards documentation
-- Project decisions
+- Final decisions or votes
-- Documentation updates

-**must occur on GitHub**.

-GitHub serves as the **source of truth** because it provides:
+GitHub acts as the **source of truth** due to its:
 - Public visibility
-- Permanent history
+- Permanent record
 - Searchability
-- Archival integrity
+- Open participation
-- Clear decision trails
+- Clear history of decisions

-No decision that affects the project may be finalized exclusively through Discord, private messages, or any other platform.
+No project decision may be finalized on Discord, private chats, or any other platform without formal documentation on GitHub.

 ### 4.2 Community Spaces (Discord, etc.)

-Discord and other real-time platforms are **valuable community tools**, and may be used for:
+Real-time platforms such as Discord are welcomed and may host:

-- Informal conversation
-- Support channels
+- Community support chats
 - Maintainer coordination
+- Brainstorming sessions
 - Live discussions
-- Community events or office hours
+- Office hours
-- Early brainstorming
+- Social/community events

 However:

-**Discord is not an authoritative venue for project decisions.**
+**Discord is not an authoritative decision-making venue.**
-Any idea, proposal, consensus, or discussion originating on Discord must be formally moved to GitHub (issue, PR, or RFC) before it becomes part of the project’s record.
+Any idea, agreement, or concern originating on Discord **must** be brought to GitHub as an issue, PR, or RFC before it can influence the project.

-This ensures:
-- Fair participation for those not on Discord
-- Long-term preservation of decisions
-- Organizational neutrality
-- Clear governance audit trails

-Discord may host GitHub webhooks or announcements only after maintainers reach consensus and confirm that such integrations do **not** shift authoritative communications away from GitHub.
+Discord may receive GitHub webhook notifications *only if* they reinforce GitHub’s primary role, and only after maintainers reach consensus on their configuration.

-Personal or non-technical disagreements are not valid blocking reasons.
+---

 ## 5. Code of Conduct

-All contributors, maintainers, and community members must adhere to the OpenPrint3D Code of Conduct.
+All contributors, maintainers, and community members must adhere to the OpenPrint3D Code of Conduct, which requires:
-This includes:

-- Treating others with respect
+- Respectful communication
+- Inclusive behavior
-- Engaging constructively
+- Constructive engagement
-- Avoiding harassment or discrimination
+- Avoiding personal attacks, harassment, or public shaming
-- Refraining from public call-outs or attacks (individuals or organizations)
+- No targeted call-outs of individuals or organizations

-Any violations will be addressed by the Project Lead and maintainers in accordance with the Code of Conduct document.
+Violations will be addressed by the Project Lead and maintainers according to the Code of Conduct.

 ---

 ## 6. Resolving Disputes

-For interpersonal or technical disputes:
+If disagreements arise:

-1. Attempt resolution in the appropriate GitHub discussion thread.
+1. Attempt resolution in the appropriate GitHub thread.
-2. If unresolved, maintainers may request mediation from another maintainer or the Project Lead.
+2. If unresolved, maintainers may request mediation by another maintainer.
-3. If still unresolved, the Project Lead makes the final determination.
+3. Persistent disputes are escalated to the Project Lead.
+4. The Project Lead’s decision is final and will be documented publicly.

 ---

 ## 7. Becoming a Maintainer

 A contributor may be invited to become a Provisional Maintainer when they:

-- Demonstrate consistent, high-quality contributions
+- Consistently provide high-quality contributions,
-- Understand the project’s goals and architecture
+- Understand the project’s goals and architecture,
-- Communicate respectfully
+- Communicate clearly and respectfully,
-- Participate in discussions constructively
+- Demonstrate reliability and initiative.

 They may become a full Maintainer when they:

-- Provide steady, thoughtful participation
+- Maintain steady participation,
+- Show constructive engagement in reviews and discussions,
+- Demonstrate sound technical judgment,
-- Demonstrate alignment with the project’s values
+- Align with the project’s guiding principles.
-- Show sound technical judgment
-- Maintain reliability over time

 The Project Lead makes the final determination.